csgtsol/gtsol_front/README.md

 This is a very small basic REST API for frontend developers.
 It features 6 routes for functionality.

+## Instructions

+Please create a frontend for this API.
+The frontend should be able to interact with all API endpoints exposed.
+Furthermore, the data should be presented in a nice and user friendly way.

+For basic functionality:

+* You need to be able to create Users
+* You need to be able to display Users
+* You need to be able to view the Times of a User
+* You need to be able to create Times for Users

+Additional Functionality:

+* Sorting, Filtering of displayed Data
+* Using some kind of graphical presentation would be nice

+Technical Restrictions:

+* HTML / CSS / JavaScript

+As far as frontend frameworks go, you can choose.
+Keep in mind that a high degree of usability should be achieved.

+## API Documentation

 ### GET /users

 Lists all users